cs50nestm/cs50labs/commandline/README.md

 {% spoiler "Need a hint? %}

 1. Modify the main function to `int main(int argc, string argv[])`
-1. check that the argument count is correct (`argc` should equal 2, meaning there is one argument at the command line after the program name)
+1. Check that the argument count is correct (`argc` should equal 2, meaning there is one argument at the command line after the program name)
     1. If `argc != 2` print an error message
     1. Else print out `hello, ` followed by `argv[1]`